 What Is Vinyl Flooring?

 Vinyl flooring is a synthetic flooring material that is durable, inexpensive, and easy to install.

 Types Of Flooring

 There are many types of flooring nowadays.
-Some of which are listed down below:
+Some of these are listed down below

 - PVC Vinyl flooring